Introduction

 |---|---|

-| Excellent discovery and audience analytics depth | Campaign management less comprehensive than some suites |
+| Excellent discovery and audience analytics depth | Campaign management less comprehensive than full suites |

 | Strong fake follower and audience quality signals | Tiered pricing can feel complex for small businesses |